chromaui/learnstorybook.com/content/conclusion.md

 [📕 **Github repo: hichroma/learnstorybook-code**](https://github.com/hichroma/learnstorybook-code)

 Storybook is a powerful tool with a thriving developer community and a wealth of addons.
 This introduction scratches the surface of what’s possible.
-We’re confident that once you adopt Storybook, you’ll be impressed by how straightforward it is to build durable UIs from components.
+We’re confident that once you adopt Storybook, you’ll be impressed by how straightforward it is to build durable UIs.

 ## Learn more